ambader/aa_map/README.md

 # aa_map
-Plot fishing patches in the north atlantic
+Plot fishing patches in the north atlantic and Exterminate!

 ```python
 import os